 A Java certification from Oracle can help showcase your skills and earn a higher-paying career.
 Learn which Java certification is a good match for your goals and how to get started.

-The IT company Oracle offers six different Java certification paths for tech professionals.
-By earning a Java certification, you can develop and demonstrate your skills to potential employers, boost your programming abilities, qualify for a higher-paying job, and make your resume stand out.
+The information technology (IT) company Oracle offers six different Java certification paths for tech professionals.
+By earning a Java certification, you can develop and demonstrate your skills to potential employers, boost your Java programming abilities, qualify for a higher-paying job, and make your resume stand out.
 Compare six Java certifications and learn how you can earn one in the article below.

-Looking for Java credentials to begin your career as a software developer?
-Consider learning from industry leaders in technology by enrolling to earn the Amazon Junior Software Developer Professional Certificate.
+Want to earn your first Java certificate to launch your career as a software developer?
+Consider learning from industry leaders in technology by enrolling to earn IBM's Java Developer Professional Certificate.
+You'll develop and deploy Java applications using industry-standard tools like NoSQL databases and Docker in as little as three months.

 If you're transitioning from a related role, a certification can help demonstrate experience that your previous role may not.
 You can use certifications to fill the gaps in your resume or increase your competitiveness as a job market candidate.
 If the cost of a Java certification is an obstacle, you may opt for a more cost-effective credential that includes training, like a Java certificate program.